General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 The Drawbacks Of MAC

 Because the patient is still conscious, they have the ability to move throughout a procedure which can be very dangerous and make a surgeon’s job more difficult.
-The patient may require more local anesthetic throughout the process to keep them comfortable which can lead to Local Anesthetic Systemic Toxicity (LAST).
+The patient may require more local anesthetic throughout the process which can lead to Local Anesthetic Systemic Toxicity (LAST).
 If they become over-sedated, they may lose their airway which would require emergent intubation.
-Patients may also remember parts of their procedure that can be unpleasant.
+Patients may also remember parts of their procedure which can be unpleasant.

 The Core Differences Between General Anesthesia & MAC

-General anesthesia is often used during surgical procedures that require a complete loss of consciousness to maintain comfort and safety, and involves the use of an endotracheal tube to assist with breathing.
-This type of anesthesia is available at most all hospitals and surgery centers.
-MAC is used in a wide range of smaller procedures in both hospitals and surgery centers, and is even used in office-based procedures.
-It is becoming more widely used as anesthetic medications evolve and improve.
-This method is used more often than general anesthesia because it is less intrusive and satisfies the needs of less invasive surgeries.
+General anesthesia is often used during surgical procedures that require a complete loss of consciousness and involves the use of an endotracheal tube in the throat.
+This type of anesthesia is only available at a few hospitals and surgery centers, and it must be scheduled in advance.
+MAC is used in a wide range of minor procedures.
+This method is used more often than general anesthesia because it is less intrusive than IV monitoring and satisfies the needs of more common surgeries.

 Can A Patient Ask For MAC Anesthesia Instead of General Anesthesia?

 Context matters strongly when discussing MAC as an alternative to general anesthesia.
-There are some procedures that are simply too intensive to have performed while the patient is in a twilight state.
+Simply put: there are some procedures that are too intensive to have performed while the patient is in a twilight state.
 A patient can endorse a specific method over another but the ultimate decision of which type is safest is up to the doctor and anesthesiologist.
 A patient can then decide if they feel comfortable moving forward with that surgical procedure based on the professional recommendation.

 About The Author

 Dr. Michelle Sieffert is a board-certified plastic surgeon at Donaldson Plastic Surgery.
-She works with trained and licensed anesthesia providers in the operating room to ensure the utmost safety for her patients.
+She works directly with trained anesthesiologists in the operating room to ensure the utmost safety for her patients.
 Dr. Sieffert continues to adapt her advanced surgical techniques to meet the best practices surrounding anesthesia while dedicating time to educating patients about the benefits of both general anesthesia and MAC.

 Related Articles